One of our favorite questions!

 We’re total seaweed nerds and are always playing around with new ideas for native-to-Maine varieties and new product ideas.
 Don’t worry, we’ll keep you in the loop!

-You can enjoy Atlantic Sea Farms kelp in a growing list of high-end restaurants, fast-casual chains, universities, hospitals, smoothie shops, bakeries, and spots across the country that have heard the call of Maine kelp.
+You can enjoy Atlantic Sea Farms kelp in a growing list of restaurants, fast-casual chains, universities, hospitals, smoothie shops, bakeries, and spots across the country that have heard the call of Maine kelp.
 We also have a delicious lineup of retail products that are available for you to enjoy at home!
 Small grocers, co-ops, seafood markets, and large grocery chains all over the country carry our products.

 Find us near you by using our Where to Buy page